Guilford in New Haven County, Connecticut — The American Northeast (New England)

 [ left plaque ]

 Location.
 41° 16.912′ N, 72° 40.856′ W. Marker is in Guilford, Connecticut, in New Haven County.
 Marker is at the intersection of Boston Street and Park Street, on the right when traveling west on Boston Street.
+Located on the Guilford Green.
 Touch for map.
-Located on the Guilford Green.
 Marker is in this post office area: Guilford CT 06437, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Guilford World War I Monument (within shouting distance of this marker); Guilford Spanish-American War Monument (about 300 feet away, measured in a direct line); Guilford (about 300 feet away); Guilford Granite (about 400 feet away); Nathaniel Elliot Home (about 400 feet away); Guilford Revolutionary War Memorial (about 400 feet away); Guilford Soldier's Monument (about 400 feet away); Guilford Korean War Monument (about 500 feet away).
 Touch for a list and map of all markers in Guilford.